peterhinch/micropython-mqtt/bridge/BRIDGE.md

 speed.
 It should be compatible with any hardware running MicroPython and having five free GPIO lines.

-The driver is event driven using uasyncio for asynchronous programming.
+The driver is event driven using `uasyncio` V3 for asynchronous programming.
 Applications can run unaffected by delays experienced on the ESP8266.

-This document assumes familiarity with the umqtt and uasyncio libraries.
+This document assumes familiarity with the umqtt and `uasyncio` libraries.
 Unofficial guides may be found via these links:
 [umqtt FAQ](https://forum.micropython.org/viewtopic.php?f=16&t=2239&p=12694).
 [uasyncio tutorial](https://github.com/peterhinch/micropython-async/blob/master/v3/docs/TUTORIAL.md).